Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 |------|---------|----------------|
 | `worklet function` | `undefined` | see [worklets](https://docs.swmansion.com/react-native-reanimated/docs/2.x/fundamentals/worklets/) |

-Worklet callback triggered when the component has been panned beyond the boundaries defined by its enclosing container, receives as an argument how much the component has been panned beyond its enclosing container boundaries, positive values from the right and negative values from the left.
+Worklet callback triggered when the component has been panned beyond the boundaries defined by its enclosing container, receives as an argument how much the component has been panned beyond such boundaries, positive values from the right and negative values from the left.

 Ideal to mimic scroll behavior.

 ::: tip Condition
-This callback is only triggered when the `panMode` property is set to `PanMode.CLAMP` (default value).
+Requires the `panMode` property to be set to `PanMode.CLAMP` (default value).
 :::

 ## Methods